Savage Killer Timothy McCorquodale, 1974Home | Feature Stories | Savage Killer Timothy McCorquodale, 1974

 The officer radioed backed to headquarters for assistance and immediately began securing the scene.
 It was truly a horrific sight.
 The girl’s face looked like a distorted mass of barely recognizable features.
 Her nose was flattened and she was covered in purplish bruises with severe swelling that pushed everything out of position.

-It got worse as he shined his flashlight down her heavy-set body.
+It got worse as he shined his flashlight over her body.
 Long, thin welts on her thighs indicated she had been whipped.
 Small round scorch marks over her torso and breasts indicated the tell-tale signs of cigarette burns.
 Hot red candle wax had been poured on her stomach, inner thighs and between her legs.
 When thrown out of the car, the body fell on its side with its arms and legs protruding out in abnormal directions—an indication they had been smashed and broken either before or after death.

 Whoever murdered this poor girl was no master criminal.
-Before his colleagues even arrived, the officer found a good tire track by the road just waiting for a plaster-of-paris cast.
+Before his colleagues even arrived, the officer found a good tire track by the road just waiting for a plaster-of-Paris cast.
 Next to the girl was a blood-stained portion of a cardboard box with black tape wrapped around it and what looked like fibers, possibly carpet fibers, adhered to the tape.

 Despite their mistakes, her killer or killers had done one thing right; removed her clothes and stole her identification.
 But there was more than one way to identify a corpse and an ambulance carried the girl’s broken body to the Fulton County medical examiner’s office in nearby Atlanta where her fingerprints may indicate who she was.
 In a worst case scenario, the M.E. could make a dental impression.